Nowadays, in startling contrast to my youth, it’s very

 garden needs weeding, trees and shrubs need pruning.
 To

 conserve is to renew.
-Conservatism cant mean neglect.
+Conservatism can’t mean neglect.

 And conservatism varies from place to place, from people